Construction and Classification of Holomorphic Vertex Operator Algebras: Construction of some new holomorphic vertex operator algebras

 \section{Construction of some new holomorphic vertex operator algebras}

 In this section we construct 5 new holomorphic vertex operator algebras of central charge $24$ as orbifolds of lattice vertex algebras.

 We proceed as follows.
 Let $N(\Phi)$ be a Niemeier lattice with root system $\Phi$ and $g$ an automorphism of $N(\Phi)$ of order $n$.
 We take a standard lift of $g$ to the vertex algebra $V$ of $N(\Phi)$ which we also denote by $g$.
-Then the twisted modules $V(g^j)$ have positive conformal weights for $j \neq 0$ and we can compute the type of $g$ using Theorem \ref{confweighttwistedmoduleslatticevoa}.
-We assume that $g$ has type $0$.
-Then the twisted traces $T(\vac,i,j,\tau)$ can be determined from the known characters $T(\vac,0,j,\tau)$ and the explicit formulas for the $\mathcal{S}$- and $\mathcal{T}$-matrix given in the remark after Theorem \ref{orbtheorem}.
-We have
+Then the twisted modules $V(g^j)$ have positive conformal weights for $j \neq 0 \! \mod n$ and we can compute the type of $g$ using Theorem \ref{confweighttwistedmoduleslatticevoa}.
+Suppose that $g$ has type $0$.
+Then the orbifold of $V$ corresponding to $g$ is given by